Close Menu

 In the meantime, the First Lady in effect took over many of the president’s responsibilities, including reviewing various important matters of state.
 Even after the president was released from his sick bed, he still spent the remainder of the year in a wheelchair.
 As 1920 came about, his mental health had clearly deteriorated as his mind wandered and he exhibited a diminished memory.
 Thus, the First Lady continued to play a pivotal role as a sort of unofficial “acting president”.
 As the First Lady put it, she had taken on a “stewardship” to care for the largely incapacitated president and keep the American government running as smoothly as possible.
 The situation was so unique in American history and the president’s condition so tragic, that the extent of what the ailing president endured was kept secret from the American public until his death a couple of years after his term ended.

-Question for students (and subscribers): Who was the most influential first lady in American history?
-Please let us know in the comments section below this article.
+Question for students (and subscribers) to ponder: Who was the most influential first lady in American history?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!